The Ultimate Beneficial Owner (UBO): Protective Measure For Companies in the UAE

 - PEP Inspection

-- Politically Exposed Persons (PEP), such as government officials, must be in accordance with AML measures to clear their PEP status.
+- Politically Exposed Persons (PEPs), such as government officials, must be by AML measures to clear their PEP status.

 - Negative Media

-- Customers that are involved in UBO-related money laundering activities need to have a news screening continually to establish credibility.
+- Customers who are involved in UBO-related money laundering activities need to have a news screening continually to establish credibility.

 What are the penalties?